sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 In this section an example is given on how to build a singularity container and run some code in it.
 There is extensive documentation from singularity itself `here <https://docs.sylabs.io/guides/3.10/user-guide/index.html>`_.

 There are multiple ways to build a container, here we show the method of using a definition file.
 First the contents of the file are shown, then these contents are explained.
-Start by making the file called ``cuda_example.def`` containing all the steps we want to take to make a container:
+Start by making the file called ``cuda_example.def`` and add all the steps we want to take to make a container:

 .. code-block:: bash